WesleyJw/Learning/Kubernets/spark_on_kubernetes_series/readme.md

     org.apache.hadoop.fs.s3a.connection.maximum: "100"
 ```

-We go to change the mainApplicationFile paramenter.
-Now the main file to run the application is in the S3 bucket on aws, with this change We don't need to put the file script in the image.
-This metodology is more flexible to change files and redeploy the spark application.
+We go to change the main application file parameter.
+Now the main file to run the application is in the S3 bucket on AWS, with this change We don't need to put the file script in the image.
+This methodology is more flexible to change files and redeploy the spark application.

 ```
 mainApplicationFile: "s3a://spok-scripts/users.py"
 ```

 After that and before We apply our application, We need to build an image with spark.
-We create a Makefile witht the specification to the project.
+We create a Makefile with the specifications of the project.

 ```